hengxuyang/WanderSafe/README.md

 WanderSafe combines hardware sensors (M5StickCPlus devices) with a web-based dashboard to provide caregivers with real-time information about elderly individuals' location, movement, and emergency situations.
 The system uses BLE beacons for location tracking and ultrasonic sensors for movement detection.

+## Devices
+- **Room Sensors**: Flash mqtt.ino for the room sensors. change the room name in the deviceID and topics.
+- **BLE Wearable**: Flash ble.ino into the other M5StickC Plus to allow them advertise using BLE.

 ## Features

 - **Real-time Location Tracking**: Monitors the location of individuals within different rooms using BLE beacons